tilda-ai/tilda-cli/README.md

 ## Installation

-To use the Tilda CLI Tool, you need Python installed on your system.
+To use the `tilda CLI, you need Python installed on your system.

 The tool has been tested with Python 3.12.2.

 For now you can install it directly from source by cloning the repository.

-Install uv or use pip3 [astral/uv](https://github.com/astral-sh/uv)
+1. Install uv or use pip3 [astral/uv](https://github.com/astral-sh/uv)

-Install pipx for the global installation of ~tilda on your machine [pypa/pipx](https://github.com/pypa/pipx)
+2. Install pipx for the global installation of ~tilda on your machine [pypa/pipx](https://github.com/pypa/pipx)

 ```shell